eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleSpeed.md

 ## Dawdling

-Most car-following models support the `sigma`-attribute which models driver imperfection.
+Some car-following models support the `sigma`-attribute which models driver imperfection.
 For values above **0**, drivers with the default car-following model will drive *slower* than would be safe by a random amount (between \[0, `accel`\]).